milanm/DotNet-Developer-Roadmap/README.md

 ### 6. ORM

 Object-relational mapping (ORM) is like a translator between your object-oriented C# code and the relational database, eliminating the tedious task of writing SQL queries for basic CRUD operations.
-Using ORM frameworks like Entity Framework, you can manipulate data as objects in your code, making it more readable and maintainable.
+Using ORM frameworks like Entity Framework, you can **manipulate data as objects in your code, making it more readable and maintainable**.
 This speeds up development, minimizes errors, and lets you focus on complex business logic rather than wrestling with database syntax.

 For **Entity Framework**, you need to know the following: